caddyserver/caddy/.github/SECURITY.md

 - Specific minimal steps to reproduce the issue from scratch
 - A working patch

 Please DO NOT use containers, VMs, cloud instances or services, or any other complex infrastructure in your steps.
-Always prefer `curl` instead of web browsers.
+Always prefer `curl -v` instead of web browsers.

 We consider publicly-registered domain names to be public information.
 This necessary in order to maintain the integrity of certificate transparency, public DNS, and other public trust systems.
 Do not redact domain names from your reports.
 The actual content of your domain name affects Caddy's behavior, so we need the exact domain name(s) to reproduce with, or your report will be ignored.